What is a corporate VPN?

 This complexity is not limited to company employees.
 The modern workforce also includes a blend of suppliers, contractors, and third-party service providers.
 All of them need access to certain resources at different times in different locations from devices that may or may not be managed.

 Although some companies embraced these changes, many could afford to adopt them slowly.
 But then the pandemic arrived and compressed a decade of change into a few weeks.
 Maintaining business operations without endangering employees required a company-wide shift to remote working.
-Employees began accessing company resources from home using their personal devices.
+Remote employees began accessing company resources from home using their personal devices.
 After the initial scramble, administrators began applying more disciplined security practices but the new normal is fundamentally less secure.
-Throwing more VPN appliances at the problem will not provide a long-term solution.
+Throwing more enterprise VPN appliances at the problem will not provide a long-term solution.

 The sudden shift to remote working forced businesses to face up to the new reality.
-Traditional VPN solutions cannot protect a perimeter that no longer exists.
+Traditional VPN services cannot protect a perimeter that no longer exists.
 The legacy approach stands in stark contrast to how remote access to corporate resources should be secured today.
 Since threats can come from anywhere, a new security paradigm is required that traditional corporate VPNs do not support: trust nothing, verify everything.

 Zero Trust Network Access (ZTNA) assumes that any user, any device, or any network can be compromised at any time.
 Rather than granting access through a gateway to a network or subnet, ZTNA controls access for each protected resource.
 Authorization happens with each access request and expires whenever the connection terminates.
 With this approach, an employee accessing a resource from an on-premises managed device gets treated no differently from a freelancer using a smartphone at an airport hotspot.
 And that resource can be running on a proprietary server, co-located in a server farm, or hosted in the cloud.
 ZTNA can also apply to any third-party X-as-a-Service solutions a company uses.